About the course

 About the professor

 Rachele Kanigel was a daily newspaper reporter for 15 years and has written and edited for regional and national magazines, including Time, Health, San Francisco, Natural Health, People, Reader’s Digest, Yoga Journal and Prevention.
-She was involved in two magazine start-ups: as an intern and then an associate editor for Metro Magazine the year it was founded and as editor-in-chief of BusinessWoman magazine (both defunct).
+She was involved in two magazine start-ups: as an intern and then an associate editor for Metro Magazine the year it was founded and as editor-in-chief of BusinessWoman magazine (alas, like many magazines they are both defunct).
 She is a frequent contributor to MediaShift, writing about journalism and journalism education.
 In 2014, she wrote an article about the course for MediaShift.
 She has a B.A. in Journalism from San Francisco State University and a M.S. from Columbia University’s Graduate School of Journalism.